supershaneski/React-Native-TicTacToe/README.md

 * Game AI

-   Added a bot to play with :)
+   Added a bot to play with :) Improved the bot's AI.

+* Localization

+   Can now display English and Japanese captions depending on the device's language setting.
+   Created a custom hook to load localized captions because the first implementation I found from the web is buggy and the workaround is much more work.

 ### Methods